hsghori/CS-Notes/high-performance-computer-architecture.md

 }
 ```

-We can see that this loop access patern is non-optimal given how memory is organized.
+We can see that this loop access pattern is non-optimal given how memory is organized.
 Recall that
-when `a[0][0]` is accessed, a bumch of elements from `a[0]` will be stored in the cache.
+when `a[0][0]` is accessed, a bunch of elements from `a[0]` will be stored in the cache.
 However, since
-we are iterating by row, there is a chance that those cached values will be overriden by the time we return
+we are iterating by row, there is a chance that those cached values will be overridden by the time we return
 to `a[0][1]`.
 Loop interchange would convert the loop structure above to:

 ```C